#1E1E1E

 Getting the formatting right in your bibliography can be a pain and feel like busywork to new students.
 But different styles have particular rules for a reason.
 Getting the punctuation and formatting right can make the difference between someone being able to find and access the information you cited or not.
 Incomplete, incorrect citations amount to plagiarism because they can stand in the way of attribution.
 For example, primary authors, journal versus article titles, and the issue versus volume number can be misconstrued if you don’t take the time to use italics, quotation marks, accepted abbreviations, and the correct order.

-Tools for academic research paper writing.
+Helpful tools for research paper writing.

 Use the many available tools and resources to make writing and research easier.
 Use a tool like Grammarly or Hemingway Editor to improve the clarity and style of your writing.
 Ask for feedback from peers, professors, and other trusted advisors by converting your Word file to a PDF they can mark up and comment on.
 The most successful writers seek feedback and revise.
 Go straight to style guide websites for answers to questions about formatting, or find answers to common questions on college writing center websites like Purdue OWL.
+You can even use AI prompts with Acrobat AI Assistant to help pull statistics out of lengthy documents or analyze research from your sources.

 Should I use MLA or APA format?